DawdlingHalo/Hungarian-Chickenpox-ML/Nation_level_case_count_prediction/README.md

 Since we are using MeanAbsoluteError(MAE) as our metric, so the model with least amount of MAE is the best model.

 In the file above , we conclude that **170.4** is the best score we can get with the amount of data we presently have.

+# Basic_ML_methods

+In this file , we have implemented basic Dense layer Sequential Machine Learning models to build a model that can outperform simple_methods and can predict the future values.

+After implementing 2 models , we find that the best score that has been achieved with these models is **174.74289**.
+Next , we will be seeing how the RNN and LSTM models perform on a small dataset of Hungarian chickenpox.